How data scientists answer crucial business questions

 We have also built rigorous framework to set up post-deployment monitoring and lifecycle management for all our models.
 Arity’s full suite of technology solutions enables data scientists to focus on our core business value and meanwhile provide enough flexibility for data scientists to innovate and experiment new ideas.

 These are just some of the questions and tools that Arity data scientists work with each day.
-Arity uses its data to solve all sorts of problems from advertising, insurance, gig economy, and auto manufacturing and repair.
+Arity uses its data to solve all sorts of problems from advertising, car insurance, and auto manufacturing and repair.
 With that said, there is just one more important question to ask: are you interested in leaving the cave and asking and answering interesting questions using Arity’s data?